Varun-Tandon14/Gazed-at-object-prediction-in-retail-environment/README.md

 # Gazed-at-object-prediction-in-retail-environment
-We try to detect what product a shopper is looking at in a retail store just using single-view RGB images from a CCTV viewpoint.
+We try to detect what product a shopper is looking at in a retail store just using single-view RGB images from a CCTV (3rd person) viewpoint.
 In this project, we have implemented Gaze object localization only.
-After a successful localization, we can directly use BBox of the detected object and pass through a classification pipeline to get the product category.
+The assumption is that after a successful localization, we can directly use BBox of the detected object and pass through a classification pipeline to get the product category.
 Taking inspiration from the task similarities between single-stage detectors like [CenterNet](https://arxiv.org/abs/1904.07850) and gaze-following; Here we combine both in a single (stage) model.

 ## Dataset:
+At the time of the implementation, the most relevant dataset for this particular task is the GOO dataset.
+The dataset contains both real (9,552 samples) and synthetic (192000 samples) images.
+More details about the dataset can be found below-
 ### GOO: A Dataset for Gaze Object Prediction in Retail Environments:
 * [Paper](https://arxiv.org/abs/2105.10793)
 * [Github](https://github.com/upeee/GOO-GAZE2021/tree/main)
 * [Download information](https://github.com/upeee/GOO-GAZE2021/tree/main/dataset)

 ### An Image is worth a thousand (16x16?) words:
-I think the end goal can be sufficiently explained by ground truth images from the GOO-Real dataset below.
+Below, ground truth images from the GOO-Real dataset can sufficiently explain the end goal.
+The target product is highlighted in a green BBox with a gaussian heatmap as the gaze localization problem is traditionally solved as a regression problem.
 <p>
     <img src="https://github.com/Varun-Tandon14/Gazed-at-object-prediction-in-retail-environment/assets/24519234/514c5c83-5100-4da1-a1d3-842aaeca6ee6" height="300" width="400"/>
     <img src="https://github.com/Varun-Tandon14/Gazed-at-object-prediction-in-retail-environment/assets/24519234/50cfa147-6864-4b60-b265-fd5141296978" height="300" width="400"/>